Joaco3101/Joaco3101/README.md

 > My passion lies in developing **compact systems, alternative propulsion methods, and advanced manufacturing techniques**.
 > When I'm not designing, I'm exploring **mechatronics, controls, and simulation** to push the limits of engineering innovation.
 >
-> If you enjoy my work, let's connect!

 <!-- Skills Section -->